raoulh/mc-cli/README.md

   get          Get a password for given context set          Add or update a context

-Run 'moolticute-cli login COMMAND --help' for more information on a command.
+Run 'mc-cli login COMMAND --help' for more information on a command.
 ```

 ```
-moolticute-cli data --help                                                                                                               16:45:08  ✘ 2
+mc-cli data --help                                                                                                               16:45:08  ✘ 2

-Usage: moolticute-cli data COMMAND [arg...]
+Usage: mc-cli data COMMAND [arg...]

 Import & export small files stored in the device